 What are the similarities and differences between handpans and RAV drums?
 They are both made of steel and they both sound amazing, but one has a longer sustain than the other, and there is quite a different character to the sound.
-In this video we compare the newly updated 2019 RAV Drum with an Aura Handpan in the same identical Celtic Minor scale.
+In this video we look at the Aura Handpan vs. RAV Drum (the newly updated 2019 model) in the same identical Celtic Minor scale.
 We actually used both the B Celtic Minor and D Celtic Minor versions of both Aura and RAV, so you will see 4 different pans in this video.
 This is a literal side by side comparison where we play each pan note for note and compare how they sound.

 If you haven’t already seen the first comparison we did between RAV Drums and Handpans, check it out here:

 The Handpan or “hang” is a convex steel drum played with the hands and tuned with multiple notes.
 Each handpan is tuned to a particular scale such as major, natural minor, harmonic minor, hijaz, mixolydian, etc. Sonically the handpan is an overtone-emitting instrument that has the capacity to create many layers of sound and ethereal effects and works very well with drone instruments.
 Originally called the hang (pronounced “hah-ng”) the handpan was invented in 2001 by a little company in Switzerland.
 The instrument has fantastic resonance, overtones, and subtle variations in sounds beyond the tonal field base keys and can be played upside like an African Udu.
 Handpans are rare instruments with very few makers and even fewer makers that make quality instruments so it is a very expensive instrument and difficult to obtain one.

 The handpans used in this video are Aura Handpans in the keys of B Celtic Minor and D Celtic Minor.

 Order Aura Handpan: https://didgeproject.com/product/aura-handpan-various-scales-raw-steel/